aurimas13/Machine-Learning-Goodness/README.md

 + Studied about A/B Testing while understanding its fundamentals, working through Python examples and digging into False Negatives and False Positives as more on that could be found as items **83** **84**, **85** and **86** [here](#worthy-tools) or accessed directly through [here](https://netflixtechblog.com/decision-making-at-netflix-33065fa06481), [here](https://netflixtechblog.com/what-is-an-a-b-test-b08cc1b57962), [here](https://netflixtechblog.com/interpreting-a-b-test-results-false-positives-and-statistical-significance-c1522d0db27a) and [here](https://towardsdatascience.com/simple-and-complet-guide-to-a-b-testing-c34154d0ce5a).

+# Statistical Concepts in Data Science | Day 65

++ Refreshed knowledge about statistical concepts necessary to be known for Data Science interviews ranging from Z-tests and T-tests to Uniform and Poisson Distributions to name a few ot the 10 that could be found as item **87** [here](#worthy-tools) or accessed directly through [here](https://www.kdnuggets.com/2021/02/10-statistical-concepts-data-science-interviews.html).